plone/training/docs/voltoaddons/04-block-edit-options.md

 not least because we need to have access to the `intl` utility to provide internationalization.

-To use the schema we need to change the block edit component:
+To use the schema, we need to change the block edit component from `src/DataTable/DataTableEdit.jsx`:

 ```jsx
 ...